jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 We ran the notebook for each database and microbial taxa level (at the corresponding min. support filters), both with and without controls.
-We observed that for the main 'anthropoid' core taxa, in most cases lower bootstrap values occured due to re-assignment with the 'anthropoid+control' combination.
+We observed that for the main 'anthropoid' core taxa (the term here used for Hominids and _Alouatta), in most cases lower bootstrap values occured due to re-assignment with the 'anthropoid+control' combination.
 We reasoned we could perform the bootstrapping without blanks given the low-biomass nature of them making picking up oral taxa (a common contaminant) is likely as the number